AnoukSmet/Casa-Pedra-Nobre/bugs.md

 ### Toggler Icon Navbar not showing
 When implementing the navigation bar from bootstrap, I removed the navbar-dark as I wanted to apply my own styling.
 This results in the toggler Icon not being displayed on the screen.
-This was resolved by adding navbar-dark class againvto the navbar and overwriting the styling.
+This was resolved by adding navbar-dark class again to the navbar and overwriting the styling.

 Conclusion: Toggler icon is displayed on the screen while still implementing personalised design.